• Skip to primary navigation

 For the Burnt Ends

-• After placing the flat back into the smoker, cut the point into 1 ½-inch cubes.
+• Cut the point into 1 1/2-inch cubes.
 Place them into a smoker safe tray.
-Season with the reserved ⅓ cup of dry rub, and then add barbecue sauce, butter and honey, and toss together.
-Place uncovered in the smoker and stir once the butter and honey have melted.
+Season with the reserved 1/3 cup of dry rub, and then add barbecue sauce, butter and honey, and toss together.
+Place, uncovered, in the smoker and stir once the butter and honey have melted.

 • Smoke in the tray uncovered for 2 hours.
 Stir midway to incorporate the sauce and move the cubes around.
 After 2 hours cover with foil and place back into the smoker.
 Remove when the internal temperature ranges from 190 to 205, or when the meat thermometer inserts into the cube like butter (expect an additional 1 or 2 hours).